 foundation/officers repository.
 Only ASF

-members and ASF officers (e.g. PMC chairs) have access.
+members and officers (PMC chairs) have access.
 The Apache Phone Book

 has an Unlisted CLAs page

-If the new account information is not provided on the ICLA, the PMC chair is responsible to get the new committer's desired account id and request the new account.
-The ASF New Account Request form should be used to send a new account request.
-Should the PMC chair be unavailable for any reason, any ASF member can use the same form in his/her stead.
+If the new account information is not provided on the ICLA, the PMC chair is responsible to get the new committer's desired account ID and request the new account.

 Most PMCs decide on new committers through an election process on their private mailing list.
-Please include a URL or message-id reference to the final vote tally using the Mail Search tool.
-If the election was held on a public list, then you can supply the URL using mail-archives.apache.org.
+Please include a URL or message-id reference to the final vote tally using the Apache Mail Archives.

 The request will be CC'd to the PMC mailing list.
-Barring objections from the PMC, a person with root access will create the account and assign the appropriate group permissions.
+Barring objections from the PMC, the infrastructure team will create the account and assign the appropriate group permissions.
 This may take a few days.
 A message confirming the new account will be sent to the PMC mailing list and to the new committer.

 If the ICLA included the PMC name, normally the account will already have been set up in the correct LDAP group that will grant access to the project source repository.

 If not, the PMC takes over and provides the rest of the infrastructure needs.
-In particular, the PMC chair has the ability to - and the responsibility of - providing write access to the project's source repository.
+In particular, the PMC chair has the ability and the responsibility to provide write access to the project's source repository.

-Access to SVN directories is controlled by the asf-authorization-template file.
 The [groups] section of the file defines SVN group names and their members.
-Most of the groups are defined as LDAP references; see below for how to update them.
-A few groups (usually Incubator podlings) are not currently in LDAP and consist of a list of user ids.
-These groups are updated by editing the asf-authorization-template file in SVN.
+The groups are defined as LDAP references; see below for how to update them.

 To grant or deny access to directories in SVN, the PMC chair needs to update the appropriate [group] entry.
 The PMC chair has access to make changes to the project groups held in LDAP.

-The second way, which is still new and may have bugs, is for the PMC chair to go to the Whimsy roster tool, navigate to the committee, and either double click on the person or the plus sign to modify or add a person.
+PMC Chairs may use the Whimsy roster tool, navigate to the committee, and either double click on the person or the plus sign to modify or add a person.

-In this case, please contact your PMC first.
-All PMC chairs can add SVN access for already existing accounts.
-See above.
+In this case, contact your PMC first.
+All PMC chairs can give an existing Apache ID access to their project's repositories.
+See how-to above.
 For podlings, the PMC is the Incubator.

-Only if a PMC chair is not responsive or unavailable, you may send email to infrastructure at apache.org.
-This should only be for people who already have a minotaur.apache.org account and need extended commit access.
+ONLY if a PMC chair is not responsive or unavailable, then contact the Apache Infra team for assistance.
+This should only be for people who already have an Apache account and need extended commit access.

 Once the request has been received, a person with appropriate access will extend the karma and reply accordingly.